JuliaDynamics/ComplexityMeasures.jl/docs/src/index.md

-# Entropies.jl
+# ComplexityMeasures.jl

 ```@docs
 Entropies
 ```

 !!! info
-    You are reading the development version of the documentation of Entropies.jl, that will become version 2.0.
+    You are reading the development version of the documentation of ComplexityMeasures.jl, that will become version 2.0.

 ## Terminology